Peace had finally come for mighty King David and then he made up his mind to build a house for the Lord—the One who had so richly blessed him.

-However, the Lord had determined that because David was a man of war and had been involved with so many battles, that he was not suitable to build His house of worship.
-It was explained to David that his son would do that great work.
+However, the Lord had determined that because David was a man of war—and had been involved with so many battles—that he was not suitable to build His house of worship.
+It explained to David that his son would be the one do that great work.

 David accepted God's will quickly, and so proved himself obedient and submissive to the Lord.
 While it must have cost David dearly in his ambition, he nevertheless did as the Lord told him.

 Such must be the case with us in the Lord's service.

 A great man in the New Testament was Barnabas.
 He didn't write any of the New Testament, he never stood at the head of a church council like James in Acts 15, but he worked quietly in the background coaching and guiding others to larger and more public service than he had.

 Under God, Paul—the great apostle, writer of much of the New Testament, and missionary statesman—owed his career to the work of Barnabas.

 John Mark—who wrote a Gospel and was the man Paul wanted to see when he was preparing for his execution—also owed his place in Christian ministry to Barnabas.
 Barnabas had developed him into a mighty man of God.

 A few are called to the front lines of ministry in highly exalted places, but most of us must learn to be content with a lesser role in the work of the Lord.

 Every young preacher dreams of being a great preacher who has thousands listening to him/her every Sunday.
 Yet, when reality comes, those dreams must often be put aside as the Lord shows us the more humble goals He has for our lives.